Reasons for Favoring the DOJ over Google

 Government Regulation Should End Google's Search Engine Monopoly

-Some respondents favoring the DOJ over Google believed that it was the DOJ’s duty to end Google’s search engine monopoly.
+Some respondents favoring the DOJ over Google believed it was the DOJ’s duty to end Google’s search engine monopoly.
 These participants saw the tech industry as “uncharted waters” that need to be regulated by the government.

 Other Search Engine Companies Should Get a Real Chance to Compete